-The first lesson in how to learn to be a tattoo artist is to be humble.
+Learning to be a tattoo artist is to be humble.
 The day you think you know everything you should walk away because you will never get any better with that attitude.
-You are the instrument that is permanently changing someones life, and you should be humble, because out of however many thousands of others they could have chosen they chose you.
+You are the instrument that is permanently changing someones life and you should be humble, because out of however many thousands of others they could have chosen they chose you.
 Understanding that is a pretty life affirming moment in learning to tattoo.
 It isn't just about slapping an image in skin and getting paid, especially not to the person getting tattooed; even if getting paid is the name of the game in the end.
 If you want to learn how to be a tattoo artist you have to be humble because you're going to need to beg and work from the bottom to get a foot in the industry if you're lucky.

-The second lesson in how to learn to be a tattoo artist is to have some persistence.
-The first lesson I always tell apprentices is show up.
+Another lesson to learn to be a tattoo artist is to have persistence.
+As an Apprentice, your number one priority is to show up.
 Any monkey can be taught to draw a picture or copy from a page, but the hardest thing is showing up for a job you don't get paid for and doing the grunt work.
 You will get refused apprenticeships.
 If you plan on doing this the right way then you know it's a long road and it starts with finding someone you admire and begging them to teach you.
-This is an art career, and if the thought of drawing 12 hours a day 6 days a week doesn't bother you then you might have a chance.
+This is an art career and if the thought of drawing 12 hours a day 6 days a week doesn't bother you, then you might have a chance.
 Draw, draw, draw, and draw some more before you ever even ask for an apprenticeship; but make sure they are quality examples of how good you think you are and not a hundred 5 second hashed in sketches you did in the car before you walk in the door.

-Third and probably most important is don't expect to tattoo immediately.
-It's tempting to try and skip to using a tattoo school, or a paid apprenticeship simply because you think it will get you there sooner.
+Maybe the most important thing to remember in the beginning is know that you will not be tattooing immediately.
+It's tempting to try and skip to using a tattoo school or a paid apprenticeship simply because you think it will get you there sooner.
 Learning takes time, usually it can be 6 months before you touch a human or even hold a tattoo machine if you aren't devoting a lot of time to this.
-Grunt work is normal, remember the karate kid.
+Grunt work is normal, actually a standard.
 Learning to tattoo in a week and showing up with a “certificate” will get you laughed out the door of any self respecting studio, so don't waste your money.
-The same goes for buying machines and equipment, until you know how to tattoo you don't know what you prefer to use so don't waste your money.
+The same goes for buying machines and equipment.
+Until you know how to tattoo you don't know what you prefer to use.
+Save your money for another time.

-Finally if you still want to learn to be a tattoo artist remember that your life will no longer be your own, the hours are long and often include evenings and weekends.
-Find someone you admire and prove you are worthy of their teaching,
+Finally, if you still want to learn to be a tattoo artist and you are not completely discouraged, remember that your life will no longer be your own.
+The hours are long and often include evenings and weekends.
+Find someone you admire and prove you are worthy of their teaching.